jredfox/evilnotchlib/README.md

 MCPMappings and ReflectionUtil API: ability to get and set objects with ease Menu Lib: allows for modders to register their menu for multiple menu browsing
 BlockAPI: set objects in blocks for coders
-Player Capabilities: different from forge they are easy to regiser and use.
-Currently server side only Basic MC Lib:ability to make modding easier automation for registration and lang
+Basic MC Lib:ability to make modding easier automation for registration and lang
 GeneralRegistry: registry for commands, sound types and other general stuffs regsiter stuff here for compatibility
 EntityModRegistry: support SpawnListEntries with NBT mobs